-This easy pasta recipe has just six ingredients, and you’ll need minimal equipment.
-It’s hearty, comforting, a crowd-pleaser, and also kid-friendly!
+This Easy Baked Ziti with Ricotta has just six ingredients, and you’ll need minimal equipment.
+It’s a hearty, comforting dish that you can freeze for later, too!

-You just need 6 ingredients to make this easy pasta dish.
+You just need six ingredients to make this easy baked ziti with ricotta.

 - 1 lb of short pasta (I used rigatoni because it has ridges for the sauce to stick to)